OpenRockets/web-dev-error-solutions/errors/javascript/css-challenge-animated-gradient-loading-button/README.md

 # 🐞 CSS Challenge:  Animated Gradient Loading Button

-This challenge focuses on creating a visually appealing loading button using CSS gradients and animations.
-The button will smoothly transition between a gradient background and a spinning loading animation.
-We'll use pure CSS3 for this challenge, avoiding any JavaScript.
+This challenge focuses on creating a visually appealing loading button using CSS animations and gradients.
+The button will smoothly transition from a static state to an animated loading state, showcasing a gradient effect and a spinning indicator.
+We'll use plain CSS for this example.

-## Description of the Styling
+**Description of the Styling:**

-The button will be a rectangular shape with rounded corners.
-Initially, it will display a vibrant linear gradient.
-Upon clicking, the gradient will fade slightly, and a loading spinner (created using CSS only) will appear and animate.
-Once the "loading" process (simulated here) is complete, the gradient will return to its original vibrancy, and the spinner will disappear.
+The button will initially display solid text.
+On click, it will transition to a loading state, where the text is hidden, and a spinning circular gradient is displayed.
+The gradient will use a vibrant color scheme.
+The animation will be smooth and visually engaging.

-## Full Code
+**Full Code:**

 ```html
 <!DOCTYPE html>